-There is a very interesting analogy in how the game of cricket has evolved over the years and how our education system can take a few cues and adapt to the way the 21st century is shaping up.
+There is a very interesting analogy in how the game of cricket has evolved over the years.
+And so, how our education system can take cues and adapt to the way the 21st century is shaping up.

 Read below to explore this connection deeper.

 Imagine that you have come to learn how to play cricket.
 Let’s assume for a while that you wish to be a batsman.

 Your coach comes to you, gets you all padded up, goes over the basics.
 He then shows you how to play a cover drive.
 Then he asks you to practise playing the same shot.
 Your coach observes you, helps you get your stance, the bat grip right and once satisfied, takes you to a cricket pitch.

 The bowler on the other end gets ready to bowl.
 The bowler begins his run up, you take your stance and just about the time you extend your right foot forward to play the cover drive, the bowler bowls a bouncer.
 The ball hits you on your helmet.
 You gather your senses and get ready to play the next ball.